Classic Gascony in the Gers

 Day 4

 For an unusual morning and afternoon, we’ll visit the village of Aignan’s Les Ferme aux Buffles, Buffalo Farm.
 Riding in a 4×4 truck we’ll view the herd in the park, a stone’s throw from the spring where they bathe.
-Perched on a raised terrace at the edge of the forest with a view of the Pyrenees Mountains, we’ll enjoy a Gascon picnic of duck pâté with Armagnac, black pork sausage, crusty bread, and local cheese accompanied by wines of the region: Côte de Gascogne, St. Mont, Madiran, and Pacherenc du Vic-Bilh.
+Perched on a raised terrace at the edge of the forest with a view of the Pyrenees Mountains, we’ll enjoy either their restaurant lunch or Gascon picnic of duck pâté with Armagnac, black pork sausage, crusty bread, and local cheese accompanied by wines of the region: Côte de Gascogne, St. Mont, Madiran, and Pacherenc du Vic-Bilh.

 Day 5